tq-systems/meta-tq/meta-tq/doc/README.TQMa6xxx.md

 run update_uboot_sf0 # Update bootloader on SPI-NOR flash run update_bootscript_sf0 # Update ospi.script partition on SPI-NOR flash
 ```
-The environment variables `tiboot3_name`, `tispl_name`, `uboot_name` and
+The environment variables `tiboot3_name`, `uboot_name` and `bootscript_name`
-`bootscript_name` can be modified to control the filenames requested via TFTP.
+can be modified to control the filenames requested via TFTP.

-By default, the files `tiboot3.bin`, `tispl.bin` and `u-boot.img` are requested.
+By default, the files `tiboot3.bin` and `u-boot.img` are requested.
+The 2 stages
-The 3 stages of the bootloader are always updated at the same time, so potential
+of the bootloader are always updated at the same time, so potential
 incompatiblities between stages of old and new versions are avoided.

 Kernel and Device Trees are part of the root filesystem.
 They cannot be updated